 To prepare for the thriller, Netflix appeared to put an immersive comedy sketch on YouTube on September 9 with Jennifer Coolidge starring as a Realtor.
 Simply titled “657 Boulevard Open House Video Tour With Karen Calhoun,” the tour is unsettlingly normal and has a description that doesn’t hint at much beyond the sketch.
 “I’m Karen Calhoun, from Darren Dunn Realty, and I can’t wait for you to see what lies within the walls of 657 Boulevard with yours truly!” it reads.
 “Located in the highly desirable community of Westfield and originally built in 1921, this historic residence has been renovated to perfection!”
 Is this an in-the-know parody of Selling the OC?
 Did they just put Coolidge in an AI generator to see what happens?
-It should’ve been and no, respectively.
+It should have been and no, respectively.
 It was a promo for the upcoming Ryan Murphy Netflix thriller, The Watcher.

 This post has been updated throughout.